fritz-max/Winning-FACCAxDC-Forecasting-Competition-2020/README.md

 Following plot also shows an example of predictions on the training data:
 <img src="https://github.com/fritz-max/energy-forecasting/blob/master/images/prediction.png" width="700">

-On the testing data, the model achieved a MAE of 725.45.
+Finally, the model achieved a MAE of 725.45 on the test set.